Ada-Developers-Academy/daily-curriculum/week13/weekly_overview.md

 *Note*: This screencast uses Rails 3, but everything is pretty much exactly the same.

-*Note Two*: We will be doing lessons on both of these topics tomorrow, you can choose to watch these screencasts Monday or Tuesday (or ideally both).
+*Note Two*: We will be doing lessons on both of these topics on tuesday, you can choose to watch these screencasts before or after the lessons, but I encourage you to watch them before **and** after the lesson.

 ### Tuesday
 | Time              | Topic               |